Are your fired heaters future-ready?

 Heaters with no firing at all are the true next-generation development.
 Our engineers are working on integrating electrical heating into existing furnace designs for smaller start-up heaters, including electric air pre-heaters.

 Operators often rely on third-party control system suppliers, but by integrating Woods’ fired heater technology with our in-house automation and control solutions, plants can benefit from safer operations, higher reliability and optimised efficiency.

 In addition, as new instrumentation is emerging, we enhance our fired heaters and incorporate designs with hydrogen flame sensors, draft control, oxygen levels and flame detection.

 As the energy transition and circular economy drive the adoption of new feedstocks, products and energy sources, fuel will drive fundamental change in the future integration of refining and chemical processes.

-This in turn will change the balances of mass, heat, fuel, carbon, steam and electrical in industrial clusters, affecting the integration of existing fired heaters assets.
+This in turn, will change the balances of mass, heat, fuel, carbon, steam and electrical in industrial clusters, affecting the integration of existing fired heater assets.